nmcguinness/L8---OOP---Module-Content/notes/topics/t16_json/t16_json_notes.md

 //helper to tell you what directory to put your data file in System.out.println("Put your data file in: " + System.getProperty("user.dir"));

-byte[] fileBytes = Files.readAllBytes(Path.of("profile.png"));
+// Dont forget to actually make a file or download something in PNG format! byte[] fileBytes = Files.readAllBytes(Path.of("profile.png"));

 // Converts: raw byte array to a Base64-encoded ASCII string